Dechetmew/Aquaray-Raytracing-Renderer-for-Unreal-5.2.1/README.md

 Make sure you have a HWRT DirectX 16 SM6 Capable GPU, the sample project runs around 120fps on Geforce RTX 3050

-## Update V0.4.21
+## Update V0.5.0
-- Added Support for Opaque Unlit Materials, Added Groundwork for Multiple Shading Model Code Paths<br/>
+- Added Support for Transparent Unlit Materials, Added Groundwork for Transparent Shading Paths<br/>
+- Shadows when enabled have Opacity from Transparent Surfaces<br/>
+- Shader File Reorganization<br/>
+- Code Cleanup<br/>

 ## __How to Install__
 1. Install Unreal Engine 5.2.1 Source  if you havent already